 Centralize Information in One Place

-It’s worth also streamlining the way in which you store information.
-Make sure that you haven’t got files stored all over the place – locating the information you need in a hurry could be a nightmare if you’re having to switch between notes on your phone, digital documents on your laptop and paper documents in your filing cabinet.
+It’s also worth streamlining how you store information.
+Ensure that you haven’t got files stored all over the place – locating the information you need in a hurry could be a nightmare if you have to switch between notes on your phone, digital documents on your laptop, and paper documents in your filing cabinet.

-There are programs that specialize in business document management that could help you to centralize all your files on one piece of software.
-While streamlining, make sure to also permanently delete any files you don’t need.
+Some programs specialize in business document management that could help you centralize all your files on one piece of software.
+While streamlining, make sure also to permanently delete any files you don’t need.

 Know When to Outsource